 Jeter’s longtime teammate, Alex Rodriguez, made his debut in the 1994 Fleer Update set.
 He may not be a first-ballot Hall of Famer but keeping him out seems unlikely.
 He, along with Jeter, helped solidify the idea of a power-hitting shortstop.
 Rodriguez played more seasons at third base but actually played more games at short over the course of his long career.

 The 1997 Fleer David Ortiz rookie card has his given name, David Arias, but Big Papi is recognizable under any name.
 Unlike some other Ortiz rookies, it does list him at a position he actually played in the big leagues.
 Under the name David Ortiz, he became perhaps the most impactful nontender pickup in history, signing with Boston after the Twins let him go following the 2002 season.
 Ortiz was the star of the 2004 postseason, helping Boston beat the Angels, then the Yankees, and then the Cardinals on the way to breaking the Curse of the Bambino.

 Fleer was running out of steam after the turn of the century, but in 2001 they issued two final great cards, rookie cards of future Hall of Famers Ichiro Suzuki and Albert Pujols.
 Suzuki was already a star in Japan when he came to the Seattle Mariners at the age of 27.
 His 3,000-plus career hits and .300 career batting average virtually guarantee Hall of Fame enshrinement.

 Albert Pujols wasn’t supposed to make the Cardinals out of spring training in 2001, but he gave every indication he was ready and slugged his way to a Rookie of the Year award, three MVP awards, and 10 All-Star appearances, among other accolades.
-At 37 he’s slowing down, but his Hall of Fame ticket was punched years ago.
+He went into sharp decline after his 2015 season but his Hall of Fame ticket was punched years before that.